 School tours within Ireland by students and teachers from C & C schools are normally covered by the State Indemnity provided the BOM properly approves the tour.
 Where, however, the tour is involved in an activity of a specialist nature, such as an outdoor Education Centre that requires supervision by trained professionals, the BOM may not rely entirely on the State Indemnity for insurance purposes.
-In considering applications/requests from teachers to bring students on an outdoor activities type tour e.g. Transition Year Group for orienteering, canoeing, hill walking etc. activities the BOM should ensure:
+In considering applications/requests from teachers to bring students on outdoor activities type tour e.g., Transition Year Group for orienteering, canoeing, hill walking etc. activities the BOM should ensure:

-- > Written applications giving full details of the proposed tour are submitted to the BOM. - The school receives a copy of the Outdoor Activity/Pursuits Centre Public Liability insurance certificate and notes any limitations stated in the policy. - The school receives details of the professional qualifications/training of the Outdoor Activity/Pursuits Centre staff who will be leading/guiding the students in the specialist outdoor activities. - Parents/guardians should be encouraged to effect Personal Accident Insurance cover for their students.
-The insurance company should also be contacted to ensure the students are covered for these specialist outdoor activities under the Personal Accident policy. - The State Indemnity still applies to the teachers who accompany the students to the Outdoor Activity/Pursuits Centre in the performance of their normal supervisory and pastoral role
+- Written applications giving full details of the proposed tour are submitted to the BOM. - The school receives a copy of the Outdoor Activity/Pursuits Centre Public Liability insurance certificate and notes any limitations stated in the policy. - The tour operator should confirm details of the professional qualifications/training of the Outdoor Activity/Pursuits Centre staff who will be leading/guiding the students in the specialist outdoor activities. - Parents/guardians should be encouraged to effect Personal Accident Insurance cover for their students.
+For foreign trips (to an EU country) all students and teachers must have an up-to-date EHIC card.
+The insurance company should also be contacted to ensure the students are covered for these specialist outdoor activities under the Personal Accident policy.